VCF Automation Blog

 C Code

-Here a tiny C program with one function, named hello.
-It delivers a Hello World message, depending on whether a name is passed as a parameter.
+Here a tiny C program with two functions, named add and hello.
+The add function sums two numbers.
+The hello function delivers a Hello World message, depending on whether a name is passed as a parameter.
 If a name is passed it is used, otherwise a standard text.

 #include <emscripten.h>